 - 1 tsp pepper

-- Sauté the leeks and onion in butter until tender.
+- In a large stock pot, sauté the leeks in butter until tender.

-- Add all the other ingredients, bring to a boil and simmer for 30 minutes or until the potatoes are tender.
+- Add all the other ingredients to the pot, except the cream.
+Bring to a boil and simmer for 30 minutes or until the potatoes are tender.

 - Remove the bay leaf.